datatrail-jhu/08_data/manuscript/04_databases.md

 ![mutating joins summary](images/04_databases/04_data_databases-22.png)

+To see a visual representation of this, there is a great resource on GitHub, where these joins are illustrated, so feel free to check out [this link](https://github.com/gadenbuie/tidyexplain#readme) from [Garrick Aden-Buie](https://www.garrickadenbuie.com/) animating joins within relational data

 ### Filtering Joins

 While we discussed mutating joins in detail, we're just going to mention the ability to carry out filtering joins.
 While mutating joins combined variables across tables, **filtering joins** affect the observations, not the variables.
 This *still* requires a unique identifier to match the observations between tables.